 Fully integrates land use, transportation, environment and public facilities and services so development does not outpace our infrastructure at the expense of quality of life.

 The GDP Process

 The GDP process started with generation of 9 background reports assessing the prior GDP, our current density, land availability, infrastructure and environment.

 Sixteen community visioning meetings were held to identify the kind of place the county can and should be in the future.
 These were supplemented by two online surveys.
 The visioning process is intended to guide the development of objectives and strategies for achieving the kind of future desired by county residents.
 The strategies could include changes to zoning, county ordinances, policies and programs.
-An implementation schedule that identifies responsible parties and timing will be important to ensure that the strategies are put in place and the plan’s vision is realized.
+An implementation schedule that identifies responsible parties and timing is important and was included to ensure that the strategies are put in place and the plan’s vision is realized.

-A 23-member Citizen Advisory Committee (CAC) has been assembled with representatives from each of the earlier Small Area Planning areas and 5 at-large members.
-The CAC will advise the Office of Planning and Zoning in the drafting of Plan2040.
-More details about the CAC are available at the Plan2040 webpage.
-The CAC meets on the first and third Wednesday of every month.
+A 23-member Citizen Advisory Committee (CAC) was assembled with representatives from each of the earlier Small Area Planning areas and 5 at-large members.
+The CAC advised the Office of Planning and Zoning in the drafting of Plan2040.

 How Community Groups and Citizens Can Engage

-You can make a difference by tracking and engaging in the GDP process.
+You can make a difference by tracking and engaging in the Regional Planning process.
 Let your elected officials know your views, participate in public meetings and surveys, write letters to the newspapers and attend hearings.